Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 \subsubsection{Interpolation accuracy}

-Since we are enhancing the numerical accuracy of the convective process using some modified interpolation weights $\widetilde{\textbf{w}}= (\widetilde{w}^{x},\widetilde{w}^{y})$ generated by our neural network, we need to guarantee that the interpolation is at least first-order accurate like it is done for typical polynomial interpolation.
+We enhance the numerical accuracy of the convective process using some modified interpolation weights $\widetilde{\textbf{w}}= (\widetilde{w}^{x},\widetilde{w}^{y})$ generated by our neural network; thus, we need to guarantee that the interpolation is at least first-order accurate like it is done for typical polynomial interpolation.
 We ensure the accuracy required by imposing the following restrictions:

 where $N$ is the stencil selected around face $F$.